 Our resident artists sometimes offer learning programs in the forms of workshops and courses.
 Most recently our resident artists have been offering screen-printing (Tyler Deal and letterpress (Kent Henderson) learning opportunities.
 Separate from these, our artists support an ongoing partnership to teach students at Perspectives Charter School.
 In addition to these programs, CAD resident artists work with MacArthur Foundation to create design and video work in support of their Digital Youth Network (this project led by Nat Soti).

-PARTICIPATORY LEARNING even when formal classes are not happening, CAD is built around the idea of learning through participation.
-Members are encouraged to participate in as many of our opportunities as possible.
-Resident artists have 24-hour access to our locations and often learn from bouncing ideas off of each other, while also leading and participating in programs.
-Meanwhile CAD coordinators help run the show, developing valuable skills around organizational operations while helping move CAD’s mission forward.
-Everyone grows from doing!
+We as our community to “Try It!”
+CAD is built around the idea of learning through participation.
+Resident Artists are encouraged to participate in as many ways as possible.
+Resident artists have 24-hour access and often learn from bouncing ideas off of each other, while also leading and participating in programs that are extensions of their practice.

-EXHIBITIONS & OUTREACH The Chicago Art Department produces exhibitions, programs, and events to in order to provide regular opportunities for artists to make and share work.
+We ask our community to “Share it!”
+Chicago Art Department produces exhibitions, programs, and events to in order to provide regular opportunities for artists share work.
 CAD will often work with other groups and organizations to host events for a variety of art practices and social issues.
-Beyond the physical space, CAD also provides exhibition opportunities in some non-traditional ways such as on the web, print, and video, All of these opportunites aim to connect Chicago artists with Chicago art audiences and beyond.
+Beyond the physical space, CAD also provides exhibition opportunities in some non-traditional ways such as on the web, print, and video, All of these opportunities aim to connect artists with audiences of many kinds.